 This pretty stone cottage sits in an enviable position in the grounds of Middleton Hall with views over the boating lake and far-reaching views from the rear of the property to the mystical Holy Island of Lindisfarne.

-In the grounds of Middleton Hall
+A charming cottage set in the grounds of Middleton Hall

 Open-plan seating/dining area and kitchen;

 Cosy seating area with wood burner, flat screen TV with Blu-ray DVD player, iPod dock and DAB radio.